sandhya-kulkarni/game_collection_manager/README.md

 Task Weighting

-Requirements Engineering 30
+* Requirements Engineering 30
-Software Design 30
+* Software Design 30
-User Interface Design 25
+* User Interface Design 25
-Team Structure and Role Assignment 15
+* Team Structure and Role Assignment 15
+* Quality of Presentation 5
+* Total 100

+# Submission 2 Development Plan

+This submission should contain:
+* Project	planning	including	major	task	breakdown	and	time/effort	estimates.
+* Risk	analysis	including	risk	analysis	method	applied,	risks	identified	and	risk mitigation	strategies

+## Planning and Scheduling
+The planning section should contain the set of tasks required to complete the development of the prototype.
+This should incorporate the tasks required to complete the prototype and evaluation in the assessment.
+Each task should have a time effort estimate – where a task is complete it should have an actual time effort elapsed value.
+The tasks should include dependencies and team members assigned to each task.
+This section should include task descriptions and a Gantt Chart.
+This should include any changes to team structures or changes to design.

+## Risk Analysis
+This section should be a summary of risk analysis methods employed, risks identified and applied risk mitigation strategies.
+This forms the risk register for the project.
+These risks should have their impact on the project detailed, including general effects and specific task and component impacts.

+## Marking
+Task Weighting

+* Planning and Scheduling 45
+* Risk Analysis 50
-Quality of Presentation 5
+* Quality of Presentation 5
-Total 100
+* Total 100